sanskriti16/robustest_documentation_source/hubappium_new.rst

 3. Provide the Access Key

-The user is authenticated using the RobusTest Access Key, provided using the **accesskey** desired capability.
+The user is authenticated using the RobusTest Access Key, provided using the **accessKey** desired capability.

 4. Provide the platform name